algorand/pyteal/docs/sourcemap.rst

 Here we are enabling the source map and requesting annotated teal by setting :code:`with_sourcemaps=True` and :code:`annotate_teal=True`.
 :code:`pcs_in_sourcemap=True` will add the program counters to the source map.
-Finally, we customized the annotated teal to have a header row with column names, and get as many columns as available by specifying :code:`annotate_teal_headers=True` and :code:`annotate_teal_concise=False`.
+Finally, we customize the annotated teal to have a header row with column names, and get as many columns as available by specifying :code:`annotate_teal_headers=True` and :code:`annotate_teal_concise=False`.